What is Trauma? Understanding the Symptoms and Types of Trauma & PTSD

 Other forms of complex trauma can happen during domestic abuse or multiple military deployments.
 It can also occur while being exploited by an authority figure or a person in power, such as if an authority figure at work or school used their power to manipulate their own agenda at the person’s expense.
 In other instances, complex trauma may occur when a person is in a vulnerable phase, such as old age, disability, dependency or disempowerment.

-Contact The Dawn Rehab Thailand
+Contact The Dawn Drug Rehabilitation Centre Thailand

-If you or someone you care about needs help with PTSD, addiction or mental health issues then contact us today to receive a no obligation assessment and learn more about how we can help you.
+If you or someone you care about needs help with trauma and PTSD, addiction or mental health issues then contact us today to receive a no obligation assessment and learn more about how we can help you.
 You can also call us on one of our toll-free numbers.